Take a look, it’s in career development books

 Your happiness in your career really does matter.
 Give yourself a shot.
 And a break.
 And a Kit Kat while you’re at it.
 You deserve it.

-With career development and chocolate on the brain apparently,
+With career development books and chocolate on the brain apparently,